This recipe appears in:How to Add Rich, Nutty Depth to Any Ice Cream Recipe Scooped: Roasted Apricot and Almond Ice Cream

 When cream is about 45 minutes away from done, heat oven to 450°F with an oven rack in the middle position.
 Line a baking sheet with aluminum foil and arrange apricots in a single layer, cut side facing up.
 Roast until apricots are completely soft and begin to caramelize around the edges, about 20 minutes.
 Check on apricots frequently after the first 15 minutes to make sure they don't burn.
 Let apricots cool for 10 minutes before handling.

-Pour steeped cream through a fine mesh strainer to strain out almonds.
+Pour steeped cream through a fine mesh strainer to strain out and discard almonds.
 Transfer apricots to blender or food processor and top with strained cream and sugar, then purée on high speed until well combined, about 30 seconds.
 Strain mixture into a lidded container and stir in salt to taste.
 Chill in refrigerator until very cold, about 3 hours.

 Churn chilled ice cream base according to manufacturer's instructions.
 In last minute of churning, add frozen chopped almonds.
 Transfer ice cream to airtight container and chill in freezer for at least 3 to 4 hours before serving.